 The word staff is found in Genesis, Exodus, Ezekiel, Psalm and Leviticus.
 Biblically, there are six main categories regarding the word staff in the Scriptures: 1) traveler’s staff 2) the striped tree branches employed by Jacob with his flocks 3) instruments of discipline or punishment 4) tools used by shepherds 5) symbols of authority 6) miraculous rods of Moses and Aaron.

 The rod and staff can depict comfort, protection and security.
 This is preeminently true of the shepherd’s rod and staff.
 One of these was the familiar crook, used for discipling a wandering sheep, encircling a sheep’s neck or belly to rescue it from a gully and laying across the backs of sheep for the purposes of counting (the so-called rodding of the sheep) as they entered the sheepfold (Leviticus 27:32, Ezekiel 20:37).
-The other half of the rod and staff pair was a club-like weapon used for warding off predators.
+The other half of the rod and staff pair was a club-like weapon used for warding off predators, in essence, destroying the enemy.

 In the hands of a leader a rod or a staff, like the King’s scepter can also be symbolic of authority.
 During Israel’s wilderness wanderings GOD told Moses at one point to take the rod and assemble the congregation (Numbers 20:8) and Moses subsequently used the rod to strike the rock to produce water (Numbers 20:11, Exodus 17:5-6).
 In the book of Revelation, Christ is the One who is to rule all the nations with a rod of iron (Revelation 12:5).